 This course introduces students to the rise and early development of Islam from its birth in seventh-century Arabia to the capture of Constantinople in the 1450's.
 Topics include pre-Islamic Arabia, the life and time of prophet Muhammad, the major Islamic beliefs and practices, Islamic dynasties, and early Muslim conquests.
-(3 hours)

 This course may be applied to the global history concentration.
-Prerequisite(s): ENGL 102 or consent of department.
+(3 hours)

-This course will satisfy the history core area requirement and the multicultural core requirements.
+This course will satisfy the history core area requirement and the multicultural core requirement.